panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-Open the demo and click the different name buttons &mdash; you'll see how the title of the page updates.

 `name` prop is mentioned in the dependencies argument of `useEffect(..., [name])`.
-When configured such way, `useEffect()` hook runs the callback having the side-effect after initial rendering, and on later renderings only if `name` prop value changes.
+When configured in such a way, `useEffect()` hook runs the callback having the side-effect after initial rendering, and on later renderings only if the `name` prop value changes.

 ```jsx
 // First render